kkzaadev/base-bot/README.md

 ## Troubleshooting

-- **Session Issues**: If the bot fails to connect loop, try deleting the `session` folder and re-scanning the QR code.
+- **Session Issues**: If the bot fails to connect in a loop, try deleting the `session` folder and re-scanning the QR code.
 - **Cache Misses**: If group names are outdated, use the debug tools to flush the cache.
 - **Update Errors**: Ensure `node_modules` are up to date by running `npm update`.